libplctag/libplctag.NET/README.md

 Documentation for this API can be found [here](https://github.com/libplctag/libplctag/wiki/API).
 Further examples of its usage can be found [here](https://github.com/libplctag/libplctag.NET/blob/master/src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).

 The libplctag native library can be compiled for [many platforms](https://github.com/libplctag/libplctag#platform-support), and not all supported platforms are shipped with this wrapper.
 If you get a `TypeLoadException`, chances are that you can still use this wrapper but you will need to [supply the runtime yourself](https://github.com/libplctag/libplctag/blob/master/BUILD.md).

+## Getting Started

+Both packages are available from nuget.org and can be added using your preferred installation tool.

+`dotnet add package libplctag` or `dotnet add package libplctag.NativeImport`

 ## Project Goals